C.S. Lewis’s Dymer: A Splendour in the Dark

 Dr. Jerry Root is Professor of Evangelism and Director of the Evangelism Initiative, Wheaton College.
-He will be presenting three lectures on C.S.
-Lewis for the 2018-2019 Hansen Lectureship.
-The series is titled "C.S.
-Lewis’s Dymer: A Splendour in the Dark," and all lectures will be at 7 p.m. in the Wade Center's Bakke Auditorium.
+He presented three lectures on C.S.
+Lewis for the 2018-2019 Hansen Lectureship in the series titled "C.S.
+Lewis’s Dymer: A Splendour in the Dark."

 The series title comes from Dymer, Canto V., verse 29: